 Product Lifecycle Support

-A product's lifecycle information is held in a SupportDetail node.
-Such EOL information can be viewed in overview format on its parent node:
+A product's lifecycle information is stored in a SupportDetail node.
+This EOL information can be viewed in an overview format on the parent node or directly in the SupportDetail node, as shown in the following screenshots:

 ProductLifecycleOverview.png